graph TD

 Parameters:

-: Complete DSP resource payload (JSON-LD format)token
+payload: Complete DSP resource payload (JSON-LD format)token: JWT authentication token

 Returns: None